lgrn/op5-vagrant/README.md

 * You want a clean install of a certain version of OP5 Monitor on a Centos 6/7 (or both) system/s quickly to test something out.
 * You want a pre-configured environment with a master and poller (not implemented yet)

+## Components

+### Vagrantfile

+"The primary function of the Vagrantfile is to describe the type of machine required for a project, and how to configure and provision these machines."

+For more information, see: https://www.vagrantup.com/docs/vagrantfile/

+### provision.sh

+This shell-script is loaded when initially deploying a machine.
+It will install grab Monitor from the working directory, or from the Internet, and install it.

 ## Example use

 Clone this repo and run `vagrant up` for the OP5 installation you want: